BlockchainCommons/Gordian/README.md

 - Import seeds
 - Utilize your BIP39 recovery phrase with your own node
 - Customize derivation paths

-#### Multisig

-Multisig capabilities are in the very early stages of development, not complete and it is urged to only use this on testnet network.
-For example recovering your multisig wallet is not yet possible within *StandUp-Remote* and is a work in progress.
-All other functionality is working, it is a complete HD multisig wallet.
-The security benefits speak for themselves, in short you can give your devices seed to an attacker and they would gain nothing from it, with a single signature wallet the same can not be said.

-StandUp-Remote v0.0.24 includes the ability to utilize a 2 of 3 HD multisig wallet whereby one seed is stored on your device, one on your node and one is a paper/steel BIP39 mnemonic.
-By default all BIP39 mnemonics are created without a BIP39 passphrase.
-This architecture allows a user to lose either their node or device or backup recovery phrase, if more then one of these items is lost and no backups were created (of your local seed for example) then you will *no longer have access to those funds*.

-In theory the user should not have to worry about keeping copies of the public keys or redemption scripts to recover the wallet as both the device and the node hold all the public keys necessary to recover your addresses/scripts with Bitcoin Core, losing both your node and your device is highly improbable.
-However it is *urgently* recommended to record all seed export information and to keep multiple backups stored in geographically distributed locations.

-The three seeds are created locally on the device, one is designated to the node, upon confirming a successful import into your node the nodes seed is forgotten by the device and can never gain access to it again (unless manually imported).
-The local seed is encrypted and stored on the device, the third back up recovery key is stored by the user upon initiating the multisig wallet creation process, it is not saved after that and if it is lost it is recommended to "roll over" your funds to a new multisig setup.

 To see all the details please visit the dedicated github [readme here](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/iOS/StandUp-Remote)